Structure and governance

 (Brackets denote role end year.
 Individuals demit at the AGM unless otherwise stated above)

 Our committees are formed of volunteers who are healthcare professionals.
-They are formed largely of consultant microbiologists and virologists, trainees enrolled on a specialty training programme, infection control nurses, staff from Public Health England and clinical scientists.
+They are formed largely of consultant microbiologists and virologists, trainees enrolled on a specialty training programme, infection control nurses, staff from Public Health England and healthcare scientists.
 Full details of the terms of reference and membership of all HIS Committees can be found here.

 The Society is involved in a number of working parties that produce evidence-based and expert guidance in all areas of infection prevention and control.
 Many of these are led by the Society.
 HIS members also provide expert representation on Working Parties of other organisations.